-Some, like Friends in Residence, come to deepen and share their insights into the faith and practice of the Quaker movement.
+Some, like Friends-in-Residence, come to deepen and share their insights into the faith and practice of the Quaker movement.
 They also take on additional work on campus and offer spiritual hospitality to our many students and guests.
 In exchange, they are given room and board for extended periods of time.
 Others come for support with their projects from the Education staff and are also provided full access to Swarthmore College’s Library.
 Several of these educational residents pay our discounted long-term sojourner rates, but some receive partial or full scholarships to support their extended stays on campus while working on projects that meet the criteria of our donors as detailed below.

 Henry J. Cadbury Scholarship

 This Pendle Hill scholarship has been established as an endowment to support and encourage scholars with serious interest in Quaker faith, practice, or history to work at Pendle Hill on a specific project of significance to the Religious Society of Friends.
 Henry J. Cadbury, Bible scholar, Quaker historian, and Harvard professor, served Pendle Hill for 52 years as teacher, lecturer, mentor and member of its founding committee.
 The scholarship which carries his name is intended to preserve and encourage the standards of academic pursuit which Henry J. Cadbury personified.
-For more details, including an application form, click here.

 Kenneth L. Carroll Scholarship for Biblical and Quaker Studies

 This Pendle Hill scholarship has been established as an endowment to support and encourage persons with serious interest in the study of the Bible and Quaker faith and practice.
 It is hoped that the work resulting from their study will be shared with others as part of encouraging the nurturance and development of Friends Meetings.
 Kenneth L. Carroll is the former president of the Friends Historical Association in the United States and the Friends Historical Society in the United Kingdom.
 A convinced Friend (while a graduate student at Duke), he helped found the Dallas (Texas) Friends Meeting in 1952.
 He was professor of Religious Studies at Southern Methodist University, where he taught for 34 years; is the author of numerous books and articles (some in Swarthmore College’s collection); and was clerk of Third Haven Friends Meeting in Easton, Maryland, U.S.A.
 He has contributed to the work of the American Friends Service Committee (chairing their SW regional committee), the Friends World Committee for Consultation (where he chaired the nominating committee for the national and international sections), and Friends General Conference (for six years).
 He traveled widely among Friends (both at home and abroad) for more than 50 years.
 The scholarship which carries his name is intended to increase interest in and knowledge of Biblical and Quaker thought among Friends.
-For more details, including an application form, click here.

 Minnie Jane Arts Scholarship